 Does spongiotic dermatitis ever go away?

 Maybe.
 There are many probable causes of SD like food, allergies, and medications.
-So, technically if you avoid what is causing your symptoms, your symptoms should go away.
+So, technically if you avoid what is causing your symptoms, your symptoms should go away

 Is spongiotic dermatitis curable?